omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

   - not necessary anyway

 ## Functionality to add:
-- create "are you sure you want to delete XXX" page
-  - when clicking the delete button from the sidebar menu, link to this page
-  - on button links in sidebar have names for 'delete athlete/coach/group' and then have if statements on page based on which name was sent
 - can load all future/recent/etc. workouts for all athletes on user_page visit then filter them in template instead of causing page reload and filtering in views. not sure if this would be better or not.
   - or can just load in all future workouts from the start and filter based off athlete name